DanielPullan/Thorium/README.md

 sudo apt-get install chromium-browser

 nano /home/pi/.config/lxsession/LXDE-pi/autostart

+edit sudoers so master server can do sudo commands without having to input the command (fixes issue #5)

 @chromium-browser --incognito --kiosk http://localhost/  # load chromium after boot and point to the localhost webserver in full screen mode (add on the last line)